Thoughts on keeping your flock safe and healthy during Autumn and Winter

 For many, poultry keeping is ‘all about the eggs’ - a drop in light levels can mean a drop in egg production.
 Although it is generally considered that a hen will need 14-16 hours of daylight to maintain maximum production, a good healthy flock of laying age will seldom produce no eggs at all.
 If you have just a small flock, it is at this time that you must remind any regular egg ‘customers’ that the poultry keepers requirements must come first!

 Believe it or not, many a time here at Mantel Farm we've sold eggs to a few of our chicken keeping customers who have ‘over generously’ supplied their friends, family & neighbours with eggs, and managed to leave themselves with none!
 (I'm not just talking during the shorter days either!)
-Though I have to admit, there was one Christmas here when my wife sent me down to get some eggs for baking just after close on our last shop day before the festive period, indeed I had to return to the house empty handed, admitting we had in fact sold out to the last egg, and all baking had to wait until the next day’s laying!
+Though I have to admit, there was one Christmas here when I went down to get some eggs for baking just after close on our last shop day before the festive period, indeed I had to return to the house empty handed, admitting we had in fact sold out to the last egg, and all baking had to wait until the next day’s laying!

 Mantel Farm chicken eggs